twilio/twilio-go/rest/conversations/v1/docs/ServicesConversationWithParticipantsApi.md

 **TimersClosed** | **string** | ISO8601 duration when conversation will be switched to `closed` state.
 Minimum value for this timer is 10 minutes.
 **BindingsEmailAddress** | **string** | The default email address that will be used when sending outbound emails in this conversation.
 **BindingsEmailName** | **string** | The default name that will be used when sending outbound emails in this conversation.
 **Participant** | **[]string** | The participant to be added to the conversation in JSON format.
-The parameters are as in [Participant Resource](https://www.twilio.com/docs/conversations/api/conversation-participant-resource).
+The JSON object attributes are as parameters in [Participant Resource](https://www.twilio.com/docs/conversations/api/conversation-participant-resource).
 The maximum number of participants that can be added in a single request is 10.

 ### Return type